Skip to Content

 • Tree branches touching the home

-• Areas with honeydew from aphids on shrubs
+• Areas with honeydew-producing insects (like aphids) on shrubs near siding

 Any of these exterior conditions can push ants toward the house.